hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/95__shrImallalitAlAlitaH.md

 So, in a sense he has aGYAna, although non-binding.
 From some other point of view, he is not aGYAnI, because he knows his identity.
-​

 > If some person has
 > Akhandakara Vrtti he will immediately die and get Videha Mukti?
 >

-​No. ghaTAkArA akhaNDavRtti can't cause your death, and so brahmAkAravRtti.
+No. ghaTAkArA akhaNDavRtti can't cause your death, and so brahmAkAravRtti.

 I can see that you are not entertaining my idea of akhaNDAkAravRtti, probably because you didn't read, probably because you couldn't understand.
-So, you are talking as if akhaNDAkAravRtti is a vRtti, mental modification, which ones born stays​ for your life-time.
+So, you are talking as if akhaNDAkAravRtti is a vRtti, mental modification, which ones born stays for your life-time.
 Get rid of such ridiculous idea.
 By the nature, vRtti is dvi-xaNa-sthAyI(or tri).
 And, it is just because of ignorance of meaning of technical terms and neglecting study of other shAstra-s that such ignorance becomes rock-hard.